 Some words cannot be sounded out therefore they have to be memorised.
 These can be learned from an early age.
 Flashcards are great for this.
 You can play games such as word bingo, or snap to help with the recognition.
 They will learn the word the same way as they learn the letters or the names of certain objects by identifying the word as a whole, rather than sounding out the letters.

-We haven’t yet got to this stage with my children yet, however with other older children I have taught in the past I have found that teaching similar words that rhyme helps them see patterns when they read.
-Eg. If they learn to read “cat” it will be easier for them to learn how to read “sat” or “hat”.
+Teaching similar words that rhyme helps kids to see patterns when they read.
+E.g. After learning to read “cat” it will be easier for them to learn how to read “sat” or “hat”.
 Recognising rhyming words is an important language skill in any language.